KILTprotocol/sdk-js/docs/contribution-guide.md

 * Make sure you explain opaque abbreviations or jargon (example: TxStatus = transaction status);
 * When referring to SDK Classes and methods, make sure you link them in, using `[[]]`;

 💡The linting rules for the example snippet are **not** the same as the SDK codebase linting rules.
-For example, the example snippet should make use of semicolumns.
+For example, the example snippet should make use of semicolons.
 You can see the full ruleset in `.eslintrc-jsdoc.json`, but the linter should be enough to help you figure the rules out.

 Example of a method docBlock that follows these guidelines: